pingcap/docs/v3.0/reference/tools/sync-diff-inspector/overview.md

 ######################### Tables config #########################

 # If you need to compare the data of a large number of tables with different schema names or table names, use the table-rule to configure the mapping relationship.
-You can configure the mapping rule of only schema or only table, or you can also configure the mapping rules of both the schema and table.
+You can configure the mapping rule only for the schema or table, or you can also configure the mapping rules for both the schema and table.
 #[[table-rules]]
     # schema-pattern and table-pattern support the wildcard *?
     # schema-pattern = "test_*"